mycpuorg/mycpuorg.github.io/_posts/2020-01-31-simple-git-commit-hack.md

 have sucked in the situation that brought the orginal developer to make this "dumb" choice.

-I think a majority of times, the issue arisess from the fact that the original developer fails to convey their thoughts diligently.
+I think a majority of times, the issue arises from the fact that the original developer fails to convey their thoughts diligently.
 No matter how rich the documentation of a project is, the "feeling" of the developer while making the commit is never conveyed so intimately as the commit text.

 So, here's my "time machine" idea.
 Make the git commit text as rich and relevant as possible.
-This can be as crazy as [this]() in the Linux Kernel or something more moderate as [this]().
+This can be as crazy as you often find in the Linux Kernel or something more moderate as a 5-liner that succinctly describes all you need to know about the commit.
 In general, having a structure to the commit text always helps.
-It does not have to vex eloquent about the processs through which the solution or "solution" was arrived at.
-It can simply have a definitive structure, something as follows:
+It does not have to vex eloquent about the process through which the solution or "solution" was arrived at.
+It can simply have a predictable structure, something as follows might be worthwhile considering:

 ### Structure of a Good Commit Text:
 ```plain